benawad/dogehouse/README.md

 | [feta](feta)         | Shared utils web/app  |
 | [kibbeh](kibbeh)     |   Next.js frontend    |

+## Branches

+- new-design -> pr this branch if you touch `kibbeh`
+- staging -> pr this branch for everything else
+- prod -> don't touch, this is what's running in prod

 ## Contributions

 DogeHouse is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.